dynamsoft-docs/barcode-reader-docs-server/programming/java/api-reference/class/PDF417Details.md

 ```

 ### columns
-The column count of the barcode.
+The column count of codewords between the left and right row indicators, where the actual data and the ECC is encoded.

 ```java
 int com.dynamsoft.dbr.PDF417Details.columns
 ```